AWS 101: An Overview of Amazon Web Services Offerings

 Amazon DynamoDB is a fully managed NoSQL database service in AWS.
-It works with document and key-value storage models, and its high availability and flexibility make it perfect for gaming, mobile apps, and more.
+It works with document and key-value storage models, and its high availability and flexibility make it perfect for gaming, mobile integrations, and more.
 Spin up databases with ease and save on compute expenses with DynamoDB.

 AWS Explained: Getting Started with AWS Services

 There is much more to the AWS universe than a short guide can detail.
 But familiarity with the above fundamentals prepares you to expand your organization’s infrastructure to the cloud, build an entirely new environment, and master the art of data logging to ensure compliance and security.
-You can learn more about AWS in the video below, read up on AWS logging best practices, check out the Sumo Logic App for AWS, or sign up for a free trial.
+You can learn more about AWS in the video below, read up on AWS logging best practices, check out the Integration for AWS, or sign up for a free trial.